sassoftware/sas-studio-custom-steps/OCR - Azure AI Document Intelligence Table Extraction/README.md

 ### Configuration (tab)
 1. Path to a file containing your Document Intelligence key (file selector, required): save your key in a secure location (i.e. accessible only to designated users) and provide this path

-2. Azure Document Intelligence endpoint (text field, required): refer to the Microsoft Azure resource you had created to obtain this value
+2. Azure AI Document Intelligence endpoint (text field, required): refer to the Microsoft Azure resource you had created to obtain this value

 ## Run-time control